Polls open 6:00 AM to 8:00 PM

 Absentee Ballots need to be received by the Town Clerk office via US mail at the latest on Election Day to be counted.

-The final collection of Absentee Ballots from the ballot box is at 8pm on November 8th.
+The final collection of Absentee Ballots from the ballot box is at 8pm on Election Day.

 In addition to regular absentee voting, Connecticut law also provides for an Emergency Absentee Ballot.
 Emergency Absentee Ballots are intended for any voter who is suddenly injured, taken ill, or hospitalized within six days of Election Day.